 Board Request: If the Board requested an Issue Report, the Council, within the timeframe set forth in the paragraph below, shall note for the record the confirmation of receipt of the Issue Report and the formal initiation of the PDP.
 No vote is required for such action.

 GNSO Council or Advisory Committee Requests: The Council may only initiate the PDP by a vote of the Council.
-Initiation of a PDP requires a vote as set forth in Article X, Section 3, paragraph 9(b) and (c) in favor of initiating the PDP.
+Initiation of a PDP requires a vote as set forth in Article 11, Section 3, paragraph i(i) and (ii) in favor of initiating the PDP.

 Timing of vote on Initiation of the PDP.
 The Council should endeavour to vote on whether to initiate the policy development process at the next scheduled Council meeting following the receipt of a Final Issue